 [Do you want to be our next featured talent and participate in our monthly Portfolio Challenge?
 Submit your work here.]

-Before making it to the USA, Arturo was working with Carlos Marzano Architects as a Junior Architect, where he was able to apply his experiences working abroad in Taiwan and Thailand.
-He joined Tunghai University in Taiwan to be part of their Masters program in Architecture.
-Now he looks forward to making a name for himself in the Sacramento Architecture scene, and is enjoying his time working for an incredible employee owned Architecture firm, HMC Architects.
+Before making it to the USA, Arturo was working with Carlos Marzano Architects as an Architect, where he was able to apply his experiences working abroad in Taiwan and Thailand.
+He joined Tunghai University in Taiwan to be part of their Master’s program in Architecture.
+Now he looks forward to making a name for himself in the Sacramento Architecture scene and is enjoying his time working for an incredible employee owned Architecture firm, HMC Architects.

 [Let us also share your great work with our Community and participate in the Portfolio Challenge today.]